ritikshub/obsidian-diary-mcp/README.md

 Journaling unlocks mental clarity and space for growth.
 This system combines Obsidian with local AI to help you reflect deeply.

-**Privacy note:** Your diary content and AI analysis stay on your machine via Ollama.
-The AI CLI acts as an interface to create and link entries.
-To read your entries, open them directly in Obsidian or your text editor—don't use the CLI to avoid sending content to external APIs.
+**Privacy note:** Your diary content is processed locally by Ollama and never leaves your machine.
+GitHub Copilot CLI (or other MCP clients) acts as an interface to invoke tools, but [does not retain prompts or responses for training](https://resources.github.com/learn/pathways/copilot/essentials/how-github-copilot-handles-data/) when using MCP tools.
+To read your entries, open them directly in Obsidian or your text editor.

 ## What You Need